biocore/qurro/README.md

 - [Vega-Lite](https://vega.github.io/vega-lite/)
 - [Vega-Embed](https://github.com/vega/vega-embed)

-THe following software is required for rankratioviz's python code to function, although it is not distributed with rankratioviz:
+The following software is required for rankratioviz's python code to function, although it is not distributed with rankratioviz:
 - [Python 3](https://www.python.org/) (a version of at least 3.2 is required)
 - [pandas](https://pandas.pydata.org/)